Fannin County License Hearing Guide

 Related Guides

-Fannin DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Fannin County DUI License Suspension & ALR Hearing

-This is the single most important piece of information you need to know.
-After a DUI arrest in Fannin County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license before it automatically goes into effect.
+This is the most important thing you need to know: You have only 15 days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing is your opportunity to challenge the suspension of your driver's license.

-If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so it's absolutely vital to act quickly.
-Don't delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALS hearing within 15 days, your driver's license will be automatically suspended.
+There are very few exceptions to this rule.

 Automatic License Suspension